-I am an assistant professor at the Department of Physics and Astronomy of the University of Alabama.
+I am an associate professor at the Department of Physics and Astronomy of the University of Alabama.
 My research interests lie in high-energy neutrino, gamma-ray, and cosmic-ray astrophysics, and the development of new astroparticle physics instrumentation.

 My research group is involved in the IceCube, VERITAS, CTA and SWGO Collaborations and also work with data from a number of ground- and space-based telescopes (in particular Fermi, Swift, and NuSTAR).

 Ph.D.
 (Physics) - University of Wisconsin-Madison (2013)